 If you’re using a CMS like WordPress (I highly recommend that you do), you can use the free Yoast SEO plugin to automatically create your sitemap.
 Any time you add or remove pages, the plugin will automatically update your sitemap so that you don’t have to make manual adjustments.

 Steps 4 and 5 above involve some coding, and that can be very intimidating to business owners or marketing executives.
-If you need help with WordPress development, contact the experts at MARION today.
+If you need help with WordPress development in Houston, contact the experts at MARION today.

 6. Set Up Tracking Codes